 Autism Innovative Medicine Studies-2-Trials (AIMS-2-TRIALS) brings together autistic people and their families, academic institutions, charities, and pharmaceutical companies to study autism and provide an infrastructure for developing and testing new therapies.
 In line with the autism community’s priorities, the consortium will also focus on why some autistic people develop additional health problems that severely impact both quality and length of life.

 Smart baby suit

-Noldus and one of the other partners of this consortium, DEMCON, will develop a smart baby suit which measures the activities of babies at risk of autism, 24/7 in the home environment and securely transmits the data to the researchers’ lab.
+Noldus and one of the other partners of this consortium, Demcon, will develop an infant monitoring system including a "smart baby suit" which measures the activities of babies at risk of autism, 24/7 in the home environment and securely transmits the data to the researchers’ lab.

 Better insights into the behavior of babies

 With current techniques, the babies have to be brought into the lab, which means that their behavior will not be natural and that measurements will be for relatively short periods of time.
 With the new techniques that we will develop, researchers will be able to get much better insights into the behavior of the babies.